-At St Benet’s everyone sits at a common table.
-Unlike other Oxford colleges, where there is High Table for the Master and Fellows, there is no such segregation at St Benet’s.
-It is an important part of the Hall’s ethos and emphasis on equality that all, students and tutors alike, dine together.
+Hospitality is an important aspect of life at St Benet’s.
+Its formals are a fitting example, and in particular how in the Hall, everyone sits at a common table.
+In other colleges there is a High Table for the Master and Fellows, however there is no such segregation at Benet’s.
+St Benet’s is renowned within the University for the welcoming atmosphere at its meals.
+This shows an important part of the Hall’s ethos and its emphasis on equality as all, students and tutors alike, dine together.

 If you are interested in St Benet’s, or would like further information about the Hall, please do not hesitate to contact me.
 I look forward to hearing from you.